90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Catfishing

-99. In online dating, what does the acronym “SWF” stand for?
+99. Question: In online dating, what does the acronym “SWF” stand for?

 Answer: Single White Female